 About the Darwin Autonomous Shuttle

-The shuttle uses LiDAR sensors, cameras, odometry sensors and a GNSS antenna to position itself and monitor its environment.
+The Darwin Autonomous Shuttle uses LiDAR sensors, cameras, odometry sensors and a GNSS antenna to position itself and monitor its environment.
 It drives itself without active human involvement and will stop automatically if it detects an obstacle, without requiring the ‘thinking time’ of human drivers.
 There’s also a safety operator on board to keep an eye on things.

 The shuttle is insured by Aviva.
-Darwin is sharing information about the shuttle’s operation with Aviva in order to help Aviva develop a comprehensive insurance package for autonomous vehicles.
+Darwin’s data science team is collecting and analysing real-time data about the shuttle’s operation, and is sharing this information with Aviva in order to help develop a comprehensive insurance package for autonomous vehicles.

 About the autonomous shuttle service